-As humans we are often in our own bubble and sometimes forget that we don’t always see the full picture.
-This infographic from GAP that explains how dogs see compared to how some other animals survey the world.
+As humans, we are often in our own bubble and sometimes forget that we don’t always see the full picture.
+This infographic from GAP explains how dogs see compared to how some other animals survey the world.

-First, it’s important that we clear up the misconceptions people have about what dogs see.
+First, it’s important that we clear up the misconceptions people have about what dogs see compared to humans.

 Some people incorrectly believe that dogs see only in black and white.

-On the other end of the spectrum, some birds see in much greater detail than we can because they have four cones versus our three with each cell containing a tiny drop of colored oil that humans lack.
+Some birds see in much greater detail than humans can because they have four cones versus humans’ three and each cell contains a tiny drop of colored oil that humans lack.

 These extra features allow some exotic birds like Cockatoo parrots to see ultraviolet light, something that is completely out of our range of sight.

-Check out the infographic for more information about how dogs see.
+Check out the infographic for more information about how dogs and other animals see.